Content marketing and effective writing

 In 2018 businesses were shaken up by the GDPR - marketing email campaigns, targeted ads and data tracking became a minefield.
 Covid-19 stopped us all in our tracks in 2020 and for over a year a large majority of businesses have been struggling to survive.

 Illness, loss, debt and mental health issues have dragged us down, however, during that time, creativity has blossomed again.

 Creativity has been a coping mechanism and marketing tool for many…

 Lockdown and restrictions due to the pandemic meant a lot of people were working from home.
 It gave them time to be creative, some turned to the social media platform TikTok to share videos of dancing, singing, storytelling, life hacks and animals.
 Businesses chose popular account holders to be ambassadors for their brands and others turned to writing.
 Employees and business owners found the time to create written content that they could use in their marketing content strategy.

 Some people are naturally great writers and understand the considerations when constructing written content to publish online.
 Whether that be the content on their website pages or a blog article on their website.
 A business with an online presence should strive to create content that will attract search engines and customers.
 They should produce relevant, valuable and quality content that can also be used as a social media asset.

 The future of content marketing will be heavily focused on social, search engine optimization and videos.
 If you want to help search engines and customers find you online you need to have relevant content with key components.
 The biggest tip I can give you today is to keep your online content FRESH, search engines love new content it gives them a reason to come and check you out and rank your website- is it your time for new content?
 When was the last time you reviewed your website?

-Here is a guide to help you with writing for your business online effectively, maximising the chances of search engines and customers finding you and your content.
+Here is a guide to help you with writing for your business online effectively, maximising the chances of search engines and customers finding you and your business.
 Don't have the time to create new content?
 I can help.

 1. Use relevant keywords in your titles, headings and content.